-An accurate reference, whether on a list of readings or references, will help you find that source of information.
+An accurate reference (e.g. from a list of readings or references) will help you find that source of information.
 A reference will always include information about the author, date of publication, and title.
-Here are examples of different sources:

 Brotheridge, CM 2013, ‘Explaining bullying: using theory to answer practical questions’, Team performance management, vol. 19, no. 3/4, pp. 185-201, http://www.emeraldinsight.com.